adamczheng/pokerbots2020/README.md

 an if statement bot from middle of week 1 that doesn't consider permutation

 ### Aimbot:
-an if statement bot that attempts to determine permutation through particle filter + random swaps when # candidates drops under threshold of 200, uses OMPEval from https://github.com/zekyll/OMPEval
+an if statement bot that attempts to determine permutation through particle filter + random swaps when # candidates drops under threshold of 200, uses OMPEval from https://github.com/zekyll/OMPEval, Note: if you want to run on other machines you may need to recompile OMPEval

 ### Process gamelog:
 script to format a gamelog.txt file